 The beginning and the end”

 Just raw, naked talent and pure instinct.
 Unpolished.

-The influence of the city and its riddims is clearly evident in the sound and vibe of Midnite’s own unique style of reggae, which they define as “roots reggae – naked and raw.”
-It is not wholly responsible for their sound, and may be only a small, slight influence.
-The band spent most of their time in Washington, D.C. on the road so they did not have the opportunity to fully explore the sound and vibe of the city.
-But the influence, however slight, is clearly evident.
-Overdubs, digitized noise, and other musical refinements which defined reggae throughout the late ‘80s and ‘90s is absent from their sound.
-Ron Benjamin’s uniquely styled arrangements are simple, hard, heavy, and perhaps most importantly, unpolished.
-Their sound is classic Rastafari roots and culture with an Afrocentric “chant and call” lyrical style, which many reggae fans have found to be a bit off-putting.
+Midnite hits DC with their own unique sound – classic Rastafari roots and culture with an Afrocentric “chant and call” lyrical style, which many reggae fans have found to be a bit off-putting.
 This style gives their music a “spiritually intense” and an overtly Rastafarian vibe.
+Fuck a new jack swing, this here is the real thing.
 The lyrics are deep, delivered in rapid fire succession in a no-nonsense, take-no prisoners-style.
 Everyone is held to account.
 The rich.
 The politicians.
 The warmongers.
 The Babylonians.
 The songs focus primarily on the plights of the oppressed, the inherent faults of the current political, economic and social settings on a global scale.